July 5, 2022 | Article | 3 min Personal insights

 In these uncertain times, there are lots of fraudsters trying to take advantage of you.
 One of the areas being targeted is online fraud.
 Fraudsters are trying to steal your personal information so it’s important you protect yourself.
 Here are three steps you can take to reduce your risk when purchasing products and services online.

-- Use digital wallets to purchase things online - Many websites will let you pay for goods and services with a digital wallet such as Apple PayTM, Samsung PayTM, or Google PayTM.
+Many websites will let you pay for goods and services with a digital wallet such as Apple PayTM, Samsung PayTM, or Google PayTM.
 Your card information is secure when paying with a digital wallet because your card information isn’t stored on your mobile device.
 Instead, each transaction uses a random, encrypted token to make a purchase.
 Fraudsters can’t access your card information if you use a digital wallet.
-All Wisconsin Bank & Trust consumer debit cards are eligible for Apple Pay, Samsung Pay and Google Pay.
+All Wisconsin Bank & Trust, a division of HTLF Bank consumer debit cards are eligible for Apple Pay, Samsung Pay and Google Pay

 Pay confidently and securely with your mobile device.